w3f/w3f-education/docs/Rust/section5/intro.md

 description: An introduction to intermediate Rust, specifically how to utilize data structs and collections.
 ---

+This module will delve into some more intermediate concepts: collections and data structs.

 - [Structs](./structs.md)
 - [Defining Methods for Structs](./struct-methods.md)
 - [Vectors, Strings & Hashmaps](./collections.md)